Coded Data Rebalancing for Distributed Data Storage Systems with Cyclic Storage: Proof of Theorem : Rebalancing for Single Node Removal In Cyclic Databases

 \textit{Coding and Transmission}: Now, to deliver these subsegments, nodes make use of coded broadcasts.
 The design of these broadcasts are guided by Principle 3.
 We elucidate the existence of the `nice' subsets given in Principle 3 using a matrix form (referred to as matrix $M$) in Figure \ref{fig:pdascheme1}.
 We note that this representation is similar to the combinatorial structure defined for coded caching in \cite{yan2017placement}, called a placement delivery array.
 Consider a submatrix of $M$ described by distinct rows $i_1, \dots, i_l$ and distinct columns $j_1, \dots, j_{l+1}$.
 If this submatrix is equivalent to the $l\times (l+1)$ matrix

 up to some row/column permutation, then each of the nodes $j_1, \dots, j_l$ can decode their required subsegment from the XOR of the $i_1^{\text{th}}, \dots, i_l^{\text{th}}$ subsegments which can be broadcasted by the $(l+1)^{\text{th}}$ node.
 Our rebalancing algorithm makes use of this property to design the transmissions.
 To denote the submatrices we make use of shapes enclosing each requirement (represented using an `$s$') in the matrix.
 For each shape, the row and column corresponding to each `$s$' result in a XOR-coded transmission.
 Before such XOR-coding, padding the `shorter' subsegments with $0$s to match the length of the longest subsegment would be required.
 There are other $s$ entries in the matrix $M$ which are not covered by matrices of type (\ref{eqn:submatrix}).
 These will correspond to uncoded broadcasts.
-Thus, we get the following transmissions from the matrix $M$ in Fig. \ref{fig:pdascheme1}. \begin{itemize} \item Node $1$ pads $W_5^{\{2\}}$ to size $\frac{7T}{10}$ and broadcasts $W_5^{\{2\}} \oplus W_6^{\{5\}}$. \item Similarly, Node $4$ pads $W_5^{\{4\}}$ and broadcasts $W_4^{\{1\}} \oplus W_5^{\{4\}}$. \item Finally, Node $1$ broadcasts $W_6^{\{3\}}, W_6^{\{3,4\}}$ and Node $4$ broadcasts $W_4^{\{3\}}, W_4^{\{2,3\}}$. \end{itemize} The total communication load incurred in performing these broadcasts is $\frac{1}{T} \left( 2.\frac{7T}{10} + 2.\frac{T}{10} + 2.\frac{2T}{10} \right) = 2$.
+Thus, we get the following transmissions from the matrix